In robotics and automation, a control loop is a non-terminating loop that regulates the state of a system.

 For example, if you use a control loop to make sure there are enough Nodes in your cluster, then that controller needs something outside the current cluster to set up new Nodes when needed.

 Controllers that interact with external state find their desired state from the API server, then communicate directly with an external system to bring the current state closer in line.

-(There actually is a controller that horizontally scales the nodes in your cluster.
-See Cluster autoscaling).
+(There actually is a controller that horizontally scales the nodes in your cluster.)

-The important point here is that the controller makes some change to bring about your desired state, and then reports current state back to your cluster's API server.
+The important point here is that the controller makes some changes to bring about your desired state, and then reports the current state back to your cluster's API server.
 Other control loops can observe that reported data and take their own actions.